Amazingly12/Voice_Authentication_System/recordings/Instructions.md

+RECORDINGS
+-

-# The '.wav' files will be stored in 'recordings' folder while the MongoDB stores student/user information (name, mfcc values required for verifying).
+The '.wav' files will be stored in 'recordings' folder while the MongoDB stores student/user information (name, mfcc values required for verifying).